Former employee admits to stealing more than $30,000 from Erie County SPCA

 Elizabeth Tyler, 53, of Buffalo, took the money between January 2015 and June 2019.
 The theft was uncovered when the SPCA performed an audit.

-As part of her plea, Tyler will have to pay full restitution by the date of her sentencing — Nov.
-4.
+Tyler was terminated from her position earlier this year.
+The investigation determined that the total of $30,784.13 represented payment for services, and did not include donations received by the SPCA.SPCA statement

-Roughly half of the money will be paid back to the SPCA in the form of a check by Friday morning, Tyler’s attorney said.
+Flynn said Tyler paid back half of the money in court Thursday and, as part of her plea, if Tyler pays the remainder by the date of her sentencing — Nov.
+4, he will not ask the judge to give her any jail time.